fukhash/Learning/README.md

-# PersonalUniversity
-This is a road map of my personal way to know about Computer Science knowledges.
+# Usefull contents about Computer Science

+Here is a bunch of stuff that I'm stacking up so I can save for the future studies.

 **Issues**

-- _'Checklist'_ is a markbox so I can vizualize what is going on with my journey.
+- _'Checklist'_ A markbox so I can vizualize what is going on.

-- _'AllUsefullContent'_ bring some usefull websites that I want to share and save.
+- _'AllUsefullContent'_ Usefull websites that I want to save.

-- _'PersonalSchedule'_ this is just a place to put fast clicks.

 **Projects**